TorchJD/torchjd/docs/source/index.rst

 jointly optimize multiple objectives without combining them into a single scalar loss.
 Using TorchJD to minimize a vector of objectives comes at the expense of some computational overhead compared to directly using PyTorch to minimize a scalarization of the objectives.
 However when the objectives are conflicting, this can be essential.
-To get started, check out our :doc:`basic usage example <examples/basic_usage>`.
+To get started, check out our :doc:`basic usage example
+<examples/basic_usage>`.

+A straightforward application of Jacobian descent is multi-task learning, in which the vector of per-task losses has to be minimized.
+To start using TorchJD for multi-task learning, follow our :doc:`MTL example <examples/mtl>`.

 .. important::